m-tari/Q1_wave/README.md

-## Intro
+# Intro

-We numerically solve the fundamental hyperbolic one-dimensional wave equation.
-The solution shows basics characteristics of the hyperbolic equations.
-The insighs are transferable to to more complex systems.
+We solve the one-dimensional wave equation by numerical methods.
+The solution shows basics characteristics of hyperbolic equations.
+The insighs are transferable to more complex systems.